 Odd is it may seem, we actually have to remind people, and pubs, that St. Patrick was a man, not a woman.
 His name is Patrick, which comes from the Irish, Pádraig.
 Shorten his name to Paddy if you must.
 However, we do not celebrate "St. Patty's Day."
 Patty is a shortened version of Patricia, a girl's name.
 Feast-related debauchery is one thing, but transgendering our Saint is unacceptable.

 So, celebrate the memory of St. Patrick.
 Enjoy a drink or two and some good food.
-There's nothing wrong with bringing a little revelry into the world.
+There's nothing wrong with bringing a little revelry into the world, we certainly need it.
 I like a good party as much as the next guy.
 (And I certainly appreciate a good Irish drinking joke.)
 Drink your green beer if you must.
 Dress up in silly clothes.
 Dye your water fountain green.
 But please, remember the reason for this feast.
 Take a moment to honor the man and all the good he did.
-In our house we'll raise a toast, and a prayer, to St. Patrick in honor of his deeds, and in reparation for the abuse of his good name and faith.
+In our house we'll raise a toast, and a prayer, to St. Patrick in honor of his deeds and his country.

 All the children of Ireland cry out to thee: